google/ioweb2015/README.md

 of running the command again and again, use `gulp backend:test --watch` to watch for file changes and re-run tests automatically.

-To deploy complete application on App Engine:

-1. Run `gulp` which will build both frontend and backend in `dist` directory.
-2. Run `gcloud preview app deploy [--version <v>] dist/backend`.